 No, we don't.
-The 5th Amendment, like all long. of the Bill of Rights except the First Joseph Major: I suppose the Javanese Book Amendment, already applied to the states as decision that one-third or so of Southern "Congress shall make no law" on certain states.
-(I had this forcefully pointed out to me congressmen . . . a delightful thought! in the pages of FOSFAX several years ago.)
+The 5th Amendment, like all the Bill of Rights except the First Amendment, already applied to the states as well as the Federal Government.
+The First says "Congress shall make no law" on certain subjects, so it restricts only Congress, not the states.
+The other amendments do not specify Congress, and therefore apply equally to the states.
+(I had this forcefully pointed out to me in the pages of FOSFAX several years ago.)

-So I am still waiting for some evidence that Sheryl Birkhead: Digital TV: In the end, I the authors of the 14th actually intended it to "incorporate" the First Amendment to make it binding on the states.
+So I am still waiting for some evidence that the authors of the 14th actually intended it to "incorporate" the First Amendment to make it binding on the states.
 (The rest of the Bill of Rights was already binding on the states.)

-We might also note that not many whites at already were such state laws even before the see what's available and to read reviews by that time (1868) thought that racial segregation Constitution was written.
-In the federal zone, users, I'd like to get a machine that records was evil per se.
-I have read that the same where the federal government was empowered onto a hard drive so I don't have to bother with Congress that passed the 14th also set up a "to exercise exclusive legislation in all cases DVDs since I don't intend to keep programs segregated school system in Washington.
-This argues that the authors of the 14th did not Watching in digital on my new TV, I see a regard segregation as discrimination against government acting as the municipal wonderfully sharp picture and more channels. blacks, but as a reasonable accommodation to government of DC and other places in the I too see some pixilation and picture freezing the presumed differences between blacks and federal zone.
-At such times it would not be for a second, but it usually doesn't happen whites.
-Neither did they believe that legal acting as a national legislature, so such often enough to be a problem.
-The analog equality had to mean social equality - many image on my old TV is usually worse.
-My northern states allowed blacks to vote and hold
+We might also note that not many whites at that time (1868) thought that racial segregation was evil per se.
+I have read that the same Congress that passed the 14th also set up a segregated school system in Washington.
+This argues that the authors of the 14th did not regard segregation as discrimination against blacks, but as a reasonable accommodation to the presumed differences between blacks and whites.
+Neither did they believe that legal equality had to mean social equality - many northern states allowed blacks to vote and hold office, but forbade interracial marriage.

-Education" decision in 1954 because it was rationality.
-They assumed that whatever January 13, 2009 largely based on the bad psychological effects P.O.
-Box A3228, Chicago, IL which segregation had on blacks, which was if our leaders did something that resulted in a obviously true but not the sort of thing that Communist gain, that was evidence that they legal decisions should rest upon.
-The Supreme were Communist agents.
-They made no Court should instead have taken note that in allowance for just plain screwups that the practice "separate but equal" had proven to be Communists were able to take advantage of. a tool of oppression.
-The Court should then have scornfully rejected "separate but equal" on the simple grounds that it was a lie, had never attribute to conspiracy what is better always been a lie, everybody knew it was a lie, explained by stupidity. and it really meant "separate in order to avoid
+I was troubled by the "Brown vs. Board of Education" decision in 1954 because it was largely based on the bad psychological effects which segregation had on blacks, which was decisions should rest upon.
+The Supreme Court should instead have taken note that in practice "separate but equal" had proven to be a tool of oppression.
+The Court should then have scornfully rejected "separate but equal" on the simple grounds that it was a lie, had always been a lie, everybody knew it was a lie, and it really meant "separate in order to avoid being equal."